-Approximately 77,000 establishments from among all establishments included in the scope of the survey were sampled according to a fixed ratio by prefecture, industry, and size of establishment.
-In addition, a number of workers from among those employed in the sampled establishments were sampled according to a fixed ratio by industry and size of establishment.
+Approximately 78,000 establishments from among all establishments included in the scope of the survey were sampled according to a fixed ratio by prefecture, industry, and

 2. Survey Method

 On-the-spot surveys were conducted by staff and enumerators from the Labour Bureau and Labour Standards Inspection Offices in each prefecture.